Kadeisha Buchanan: Early career

 In 2013, Buchanan played four games for the Toronto Lady Lynx, a USL W-League team.
-In 2014, she played a game for the Ottawa Fury Women, also in the W-League, right before they folded.
+In 2014, she played a game for the Ottawa Fury, also in the W-League, right before they folded.
 In June 2016, Buchanan signed with Vaughan Azzurri of League1 Ontario to get game action prior to the 2016 Rio Olympics.
 She only played one game, however––a 9–0 win over Darby.

 Lyon

 Upon graduating from West Virginia University, Buchanan was a highly rated prospect prior to the 2017 NWSL College Draft.
 In December 2016, she was being linked with a move to Europe, along with fellow Canadian team member Ashley Lawrence.
 In January 2017, it was announced that Buchanan had signed with Olympique Lyonnais of Division 1.
 In June 2018, Buchanan would sign a three-year contract extension which would keep her with Lyon until 2022.

 Chelsea

 On June 10, 2022, Chelsea confirmed the signing of Buchanan on a three-year deal.

+On April 17, 2024, Buchanan scored her first goal for Chelsea, scoring from a corner in a 3–0 win against Aston Villa in the WSL.
+She made her 50th appearance for the club during a 2–1 win over Arsenal in October 2024.

 On 16 November 2024, it was confirmed Buchanan had suffered an ACL injury, during a game against Liverpool on 10 November.

+Buchanan signed a contract extension with Chelsea on April 15, 2025, keeping her with the club to 2027.

+On February 22, 2026, following 429 days of recovery from her ACL injury, Buchanan made her return to play, featuring in a 2–1 win over Manchester United in the FA Cup, with manager Sonia Bompastor saying of Buchanan's and her return "she is a great leader and she is a really important player for us.
+As you can see she hasn’t played for the last 15 months but she was able to come in the team today to play a tough game and bring her impact in the game."